 Sergio’s parents originally settled in Sonoma County with next to nothing.
 Through years of hard, dedicated work, his dad built his own construction and tile company in Santa Rosa, while his mom worked for a local school district, all while raising three sons and a daughter.
 Sergio says that his parents’ strong work ethic and success served as inspiration for him and his siblings when it came time to launch their own careers.
 His brothers are now business owners, but Sergio’s journey was a bit different early on.

-Sergio Valencia credits the SRJC Culinary program with helping him build his skills and experience, challenging him and teaching him useful things he now puts in practice.
+Sergio Valencia credits the SRJC Culinary program with helping him build his skills and experience, challenging him, and teaching him useful things he now puts into practice.

 He credits his teachers with inspiring him to succeed.

 “SRJC’s instructors gave me the knowledge to start my own business,” he said.
 “Now I am running a catering business and it’s so satisfying to look back at where I started and where I am now.”

 His memories about the JC are filled with special moments, including when his instructors gave him advice, encouragement, and the assurance that his talent and hard work will help him conquer the culinary world.